-Once more, it has been recorded, "You will not attempt to test out a Master, your Divinity.
+Once more, it has been recorded, "No, you won't attempt to test out a Master, the Divinity of yours.

 The term "Lord" indicates the person who, in a given situation, has the real power and authority.
 In English, we use the word "boss" to capture this idea.
 However, the term is more of an honorific than "boss."
 It is how Christ is most often address by others.
 There is no "the" before the word in Greek.